ashismoto/Ashisakx47/README.md

-Electro AK is hair to help you
+Electro AK is hare to help you
+Electronics repairing